 The meaning and significance we attach to something is felt in direct proportion to the expense with which it is communicated - Rory Sutherland

-Who wouldn’t want more revenue, a better life, more leads, less hassle, and all the other wonderful promises made by a typical cold email?
-In our subconscious minds these promises come across as empty—delivered through a medium that feels cheap and insincere from a sender who lacks any "expensive and hard to come by" traits.
+Who wouldn’t want more revenue, more leads, and all the other wonderful promises in a typical cold email?
+In our subconscious minds, these promises come across as empty.
+Delivered through a medium that feels cheap and insincere from a sender who lacks credibility.

-But this doesn't mean that email is doomed.
-It still works very well.
-This short article will give you a few examples how you can apply the costly signalling theory to outreach emails so it feels less cheap.
+This short article will give you a few examples of how you can apply the costly signalling theory to outreach emails.
+So it doesn't feel cheap.

 Costly signalling is theory in evolutionary biology - it simply means signals that are hard to fake thus must be meaningful and reliable.
 About broadcasting beneficial traits about oneself to others.
 For example, showing off to attract a mate.
 Almost all animals, including humans, do it at some level.
 Some more theatrical than others (google peacock mating displays).